“Wait, are you a web designer suggesting that I NOT get a new website?” you might be wondering. Allow me to explain…

 You can also conduct annual or bi-annual consumer surveys to find out your target audience’s sentiment.
 It can be a simple email-based survey.
 Compile the survey results to find out what is and isn’t trending.

 Monitor the online activity of your competitors.
 Keep track of their tweets, Facebook and Instagram posts and how the audience responds to them.
 Find out if they are offering or doing something different than you.

-3. Take Care of Your Website SEO Requirements In Time
+3. Take Special Care of Your Website Search Engine Optimization

 SEO is one of the critical factors that affect the performance of your site.
 While you are updating your website in bits and pieces, make sure to retain or (if necessary) improve your SEO efforts.

 Use tools such as Google Analytics to keep track of various SEO factors, particularly keywords.
 Keywords may change over time.
 Always add fresh, SEO-optimized content to ensure steady traffic flow.